DataDog/kics/documentation/rules/k8s/pod_misconfigured_network_policy.md

 ### Description

- Each Pod should be targeted by a network policy.
+ Each Pod should be targeted by a NetworkPolicy that includes both ingress and egress rules.
+For Pods in the same namespace, a matching NetworkPolicy is determined by namespace.
+For Pods in a different namespace, the NetworkPolicy must explicitly select the Pod via `spec.podSelector.matchLabels`.
+A NetworkPolicy satisfies ingress or egress if it lists the respective type in `spec.policyTypes`.
+When `spec.policyTypes` is omitted, ingress is treated as present, while egress is considered present only if `spec.egress` is non-empty.

 ## Compliant Code Examples